My Top 10 First-Hand Tips for International Travel

 a girl at Bath Abbey and the Museum at the ancient roman baths in the United Kingdom

-#5 Consider A Carry-On Bag
+#5 Consider a Carry-On Bag

 Would you believe me if I told you we only use carry-on bags?

-Why?
 Well, I honestly think it makes it easier.
 We always stay somewhere mid-trip that has a washer and dryer and can do laundry once or twice, so we only really need a week’s worth of clothes.

 A dad and son at a train station in Brussels.

-#6 Know How To Book The Best Accommodations
+#6 Know How to Book the Best Accommodations

 However, we often book Airbnb or rental apartments via Booking.com.
 Both are very popular internationally and a great way to find places that are a bit larger.
 In fact, we almost always find 2+ bedroom and 2 bathroom rental apartments for a fraction of the price of a hotel.